-First, it’s important to clarify what we’re talking about when we’re talking about deodorant.
-“Deodorants technically only mask or neutralize the body odor caused by bacteria; whereas an antiperspirant temporarily suppresses the flow of sweat,” said Chwalek.
-She explained that the metallic salts in antiperspirants — typically aluminum compounds — “create a plug in the sweat duct reducing the flow of sweat.”
-Fenton agreed that the gold standard for sweat and odor protection is a combination antiperspirant deodorant.
+Before we get into all of that, it’s important to clarify what we’re talking about when we talk about deodorant and antiperspirant.
+“Deodorants technically only mask or neutralize the body odor caused by bacteria, whereas an antiperspirant temporarily suppresses the flow of sweat,” says Jennifer Chwalek of Union Square Laser Dermatology.
+As she explains, the metallic salts in antiperspirants — typically aluminum compounds — “create a plug in the sweat duct reducing the flow of sweat.”
+So one type makes you smell good, and the other stops you from sweating.
+For that reason, Jeremy Fenton of the Schweiger Dermatology Group and Samer Jaber of Washington Square Dermatology agree that the gold standard for sweat and odor protection is a combination antiperspirant-deodorant.

-Aluminum can be irritating to sensitive skin, so if you’re prone to rashes or itchiness, opt for a deodorant-only product that kills odor-causing bacteria.
-Fenton suggested ingredients like “zinc, witch hazel, essential oils that have antibacterial properties like lemongrass, sage, and tea tree, or baking soda, which neutralizes odor.”
-Below, the dermatologists’ picks for all levels of sweaty.
+Another quick point of clarification: You’ve also probably heard a lot about “aluminum-free” deodorant or “natural” deodorant.
+The two terms essentially mean the same thing, says Jaber.
+“Natural deodorants are aluminum-free products,” he explains.
+“Aluminum salts are the only FDA-approved chemical antiperspirant.”
+Aluminum can be irritating to sensitive skin, so if you’re prone to rashes or itchiness, you might want to opt for a deodorant-only product that kills odor-causing bacteria.
+Fenton says to look for ingredients like “zinc, witch hazel, or essential oils that have antibacterial properties, such as lemongrass, sage, and tea tree, or baking soda, which neutralizes odor.”
+And Corey Hartman of Skin Wellness Dermatology adds that people of color especially should consider an aluminum-free product, because when melanin is irritated by aluminum it can result in visible skin marks that can take days or weeks to go away.
+Below, the experts’ picks for all levels of stinky and sweaty.

-Best for very heavy sweating
+Best men’s antiperspirants for very heavy sweaters

-Best for moderate to heavy sweating
+Best men’s antiperspirant-deodorant for moderate to heavy sweaters